Monitoring and Surveys

 Scientific Contributions

-Some of the key scientific contributions that A Rocha India has made towards the landscape we work in are via various wildlife monitoring techniques like camera trapping, biodiversity assessments, population studies and more.
-We have published work on several taxa like mammals, insects, birds, reptiles and trees. [link publications].
+Some of our key scientific contributions towards the landscape we work in are via various wildlife monitoring techniques like camera trapping, aerial surveys, biodiversity assessments, population studies and more.
+We have published research on several taxa like mammals, insects, birds, reptiles and trees.
+We reported the first records of honey badgers in the landscape during our mammal surveys and have been monitoring the influx of a possible tiger population since 2015.

 Alongside studying the biodiversity of the landscape we have conducted several other surveys to unearth the wealth of indigenous community knowledge related to the people and the wildlife of Bannerghatta.